Is your child having a hard time learning how to tie his/her shoes? Does your child always walks around with untied shoes?

-The reason why these parents find this shoe tying method as one of the most effective ones is because it doesn’t require their kids to hold one thing while manipulating the other (a great advantage if your child is having any dexterity problems or gets easily frustrated doing fiddly things).
+The reason why most parents find this shoe tying method as one of the most effective ones is because it doesn’t require their kids to hold one shoelace while manipulating the other, which is a great advantage if your child is having any dexterity problems or gets easily frustrated doing fiddly things.

 Start by inserting the tip of the shoelaces in the top eyelet (shoe hole) of the shoes.
-Don’t cross the shoelaces just yet (take a look at the picture below for clarification).
+Don’t cross the shoelaces just yet, take a look at the picture below for clarification:

 As you can see we already created two loops or the famous “bunny ears” in a very simple and effective way.

 Have your child grab each of the “bunny ears” and cross them (it will look like an “X”) just like the picture below shows.

 Pass one of the bunny ears through the hole (as shown in the picture below).
 Grab both “bunny ears” and pull.

 Make another not and you are all set!

 Your children’s shoes should be tied now!

 There is a particular type of shoelace that tends to stay tied better than the regular ones.
 You won’t have to worry about having to re-tie your kids’ shoelaces all the time or worry about the shoelaces becoming untied.